Why a foreign currency account?

 How it works

-- You can transfer money to your other Kiwibank accounts in the same name, or use your account to make payments to accounts anywhere else in the world by international money transfer or bank draft.
+- You can transfer money to your other Kiwibank accounts in the same name, or use your account to make payments to accounts anywhere else in the world by international money transfer.

 - There’s no monthly account fee